ShaneHoughton/deets/readme.md

 | -- | -- | -- |
 | filePath | The name of the markdown file generated from the action. | DEETS.md |
 ## Getting the markdown file:
-To make getting this markdown file easier, you can append the [upload-artifact](https://github.com/actions/upload-artifact) action which allows you do upload the file as an artifact on your repo and make it available for download.
+To make getting this markdown file easier, you can append the [upload-artifact](https://github.com/actions/upload-artifact) action which allows you to upload the file as an artifact on your repo and make it available for download.
 ```yaml
   uses: actions/upload-artifact@v4
   with: